jenkinsci/vectorcast-execution-plugin/README.md

 ### Version 0.79 (4 May 2025)
 - Moved to minimum Jenkins Version 2.492.3 and Java 21
-- Fix pom.xml to get a build of the plugin and to Java21
+- Update pom.xml to get a build of the plugin and to Java21
-- Fix Update NewSingleJob to catch new execption thrown from SecureGroovyScript
+- Update NewSingleJob to catch new execption thrown from SecureGroovyScript
-- Fix jenkinsfile pipeline script to match up with the latest groovy intepreter
+- Update jenkinsfile pipeline script to match up with the latest groovy intepreter
     - Missing def before globals
         - Pipeline can access VC_ global vars, but not functions
         - Need to pass all required VC_ global vars to functions